Data-Centric Storytelling: Driving Content Forward with Stats

 Original questions are often rooted in numerical observations – data-centric content includes an inquiry that is measurable.
 To begin, simply ask: How, What, When, Who, Which, Why, or Where?

 After asking a question, create the methodology for answering.
 Background research helps to pinpoint specific variables and key factors.
 As data is analyzed and collected, the story begins to take shape.
 Predictions and questions are not always accurate, but often this helps to build dimension within the story – it forces the writer (or researcher) to delve deeper than surface level understanding or speculation.
 After you’ve arrived at a conclusion, you can finally communicate the results.
-Additionally, there are copious data visualization tools that you can use to display statistical data, which let audiences interact with underlying data when embedded within the story.
+Additionally, there are copious data visualisation tools that you can use to display statistical data, which let audiences interact with underlying data when embedded within the story.

 With the widespread accessibility of data and implementation of data-driven content, how do you separate yourself?
 Use Internal data.